 - you instruct PayPal to pay the named recipient(s) (or other recipient(s) that the named recipient(s) direct(s)) when the named recipient(s) request(s) PayPal to make your payment.

 This makes the recipient a “trusted beneficiary” of all your payments made to recipient, so we will not normally ask you to login (with password, PIN or similar) to approve these subsequent payments when they are made.

 Payments made under the billing agreement may be in variable amounts and may be made on various dates.
 We are only a payment service provider so we can’t (and please don’t expect us to) know what you have or haven’t agreed with the recipient or to know why the recipient decided to collect your payment.
 We are not obliged to verify or confirm the amount the recipient presents to us for the purpose of processing payments made under the billing agreement.

 We use several names for payments that can be managed by a billing agreement – these include “automatic payments,” "subscription payments" "recurring payments” “reference transactions” "preauthorised transfers" or "preapproved payment."

-You can cancel your billing agreement at any time with immediate effect in your account interface or by contacting us.
+You can cancel your billing agreement at any time in your account interface or by contacting us.
 Where a payment under that billing agreement is scheduled to be made before the end of the next Business Day after you tell us to cancel it, we may cancel your billing agreement after that payment has been made.
 If you cancel a billing agreement, you may still owe the recipient money for goods or services that you have received but have not paid for.